 After Paul met Jesus, the rest was history.
-Most of the verses you now read in the Bible to build up your faith, were written by a man to tried vigorously to tear down your faith.
+Most of the verses you now read in the Bible to build up your faith, were written by a man who tried vigorously to tear down your faith.
 Paul’s heart was changed—because he got a new one (see Romans 6:6)—and so did his mindset, as that new heart began to guide Him (see Romans 12:2).
-As for his flesh, it also began to feel what it’s like to be indwelled by Christ (see Romans 7, Galatians 2:20).
+As for his body, it also began to feel what it’s like to be possessed by Christ (see 1 Corinthians 6:19, Galatians 2:20, 5:22-23).
 He began to use the very same passion that he had to destroy Jesus’ message, to now spread it!

 He’s not waiting for you to shape up first, He’s simply asking for your faith.
 After that, then your life changes organically into what He wants it to be!
 He’s asking you to join Him in changing the course of all of humanity, forever!
 Join Him!
 Join Him, today!

 A prayer for today: Jesus, thank you for calling my name.
 Thank you for relentlessly pursuing me.
 Thank you for never giving up on me.
 Thank you for showing me that nothing can separate your love from me.
 Thank you for teaching me about your unconditional love, mercy, and grace.
 Right now, I lift up all who are reading this, directly to you.
 For those you are calling to do some seriously good things THROUGH you—which is all of us—let them know it’s you!
 Give them a peek into what you have planned, and help them MOVE FORWARD!
 In your name I pray, amen.